ahyakamil/AKCache/README.md

 # AKCache
-Simple and powerful caching using redis
+Simple and powerful cache using redis

 ### How to use?
 In this example, we use spring boot but not limited to other java project